Doomhowl-Interactive/basalt/README.md

 ![basalt](misc/logo_small.png)

 # basalt
-game engine for c cavemen
+game engine for C cavemen

 **Work-in-progress:** Windows not really support for the moment, use Linux.